Gerald FitzGerald, 3rd Earl of Desmond

-Gerald FitzMaurice FitzGerald (1335–1398), also known by the Irish Gaelic Gearóid Iarla (Earl Gerald), was the 3rd Earl of Desmond, in southwestern Ireland, under the first creation of that title, and a member of the Hiberno-Norman dynasty of the FitzGerald, or Geraldines.
+Gerald FitzMaurice FitzGerald (1335–1398), also known by the Irish Gaelic Gearóid Iarla (Earl Gerald), was the 3rd Earl of Desmond, in southwestern Ireland, under the first creation of that title, and a member of the Anglo-Norman dynasty of the FitzGerald, or Geraldines.
 He was the son of Maurice FitzGerald, 1st Earl of Desmond, by his third wife Aveline (Eleanor), daughter of Nicholas FitzMaurice, 3rd Lord of Kerry.
 He was half-brother to Maurice FitzGerald, 2nd Earl of Desmond.

 Maurice Fitzgerald, 2nd Earl of Desmond, would have been followed by Gerald's older brother, Nicholas, but Nicholas was described as "an idiot", and so was passed over for the earldom.
 Because of this, some older histories list Gerald as the 4th Earl.

 Life

 In 1356 he was brought to England as a hostage for his father's good behaviour, but as his father died that same year, he was soon released.
 Three years later, he succeeded his brother Maurice, who had died without male heirs, and became the 3rd Earl of Desmond.

 King Edward III confirmed Gerald in his large estates in Munster, provided that he marry Eleanor Butler, daughter of the Justiciar, James Butler, 2nd Earl of Ormond.
 Gerald did so, but did not make peace with Ormond, nor adopt English ways and customs as expected.